bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 The song will now fade out just before it gets to the end of the map and the player will be presented with the scoring results much faster.
 # Exporting
 We now have our finished audio that you will use and hear in the editor and the game.
-It is recommended to make another WAVE file backup just in case you need to export to OGG again in a lower quality*.
-(File menu -> Export as WAV).
+It is recommended to make another WAVE file backup just in case you need to export to OGG again in a lower quality. (`File menu -> Export as WAV`).

-To get a compatible sound file to use we need to do the following:
+To generate a compatible sound file to use we need to do the following:
 1. Delete the Click Track (if you haven’t already done so).
 2. Click the `File menu -> Export -> Export as OGG.`
-3. Name your file song.egg.
-(Newest mapping format uses .egg file extension instead of .ogg)
+3. Name your file `song.ogg`.
 4. Choose an appropriate OGG quality:
 * a.
 High quality source (WAVE / FLAC / MP3 / AAC) use 6-9 (unless there is a file size issue.)
 * b.
 Low quality source (YouTube or such): use 3-5;